lee2sman/nosebook/_posts/2018-03-31-chess-variants-and-inspiration.md

 [Orthogonal Diagonal](http://www.novajiang.com/projects/orthogonaldiagonal/) by Nova Jiang.

 8 international versions of Chess, with pieces and board designed to make gameplay easy to learn.
 This isn't a variation or variant of chess so much as a meta presentation and design to present variants.
+Through standardizing the presentation of the boards Jiang presents these chess variations as *unique iterations of the same ancient system*.
+The chess variations presented areThai, Mongolian, Burmese, Japanese, Korean, Chinese, western Chess and ancient Persian.

 ![orthogonal diagonal]({{'/images/chessy/orthogonal.jpg' | absolute_url}})